-- How many people/pairs were able to get 30 job titles? - What was the next highest number? - What is the difference between a "career job" and a "job-for-now?" - Look at the jobs without the stars.
+- Look at the jobs without the stars.
 Where can these jobs be found?
 Would relocation be an option to take one of these jobs? - Name one job that is probably not on everyone else's list.
 Where is this job found?
-What type of education is required to do this work? - How many jobs required high school only?
-What were they? - How many jobs required college or vocational training?
-Name some.
+What type of education is required to do this work? - How many jobs required high school only? - How many jobs required college or vocational training?